sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 .. [#]
    Oblique rotations provide two factor matrices, one called a structure matrix and one called a pattern matrix.
-In jamovi just the pattern matrix is shown in the results as this is typically the most useful for interpretation, though some experts suggest that both can be helpful.
+In jamovi just the pattern matrix is shown in the results as thit is typically the most useful for interpretation, though some experts suggest that both can be helpful.
 In a structure matrix coefficients show the relationship between the variable and the factors whilst ignoring the relationship